ytorg/Yotter/SELF-HOSTING.md

 ## Pre-Installation

-You will need a server of your own, or you can rent a VPS server on any service you like.
+You will need a server of your own, it is recomended to rent a VPS server on any service you like.
 Minimum requirements for ~100 users are 2GB of RAM and a Linux Server.
 It is better if the server is dedicated as whole to Yotter as it will improve performance and security.

-Everything that appears between `</>` needs to be changed by you.
-So for example if you see `<password>` you should change it for `weakDummyPassword` without keeping the `</>`.
+Everything that appears between `< >` needs to be changed by you.
+So for example if you see `<password>` you should change it for `yourPassword` without keeping the `< >`.

+### First steps: set up a user
 First of all, you will need to set up a new user on the server.
-For security reasons you should never use a `root` user to set up a service.
+For security reasons you should **never** use a `root` user to set up a service.
 If you already have a non-root user you can use that one and skip the following steps.

 We will create a user named `ubuntu` as I will be setting this up on an ubuntu machine.
 So, if you choose a different username make sure you replace it on future commands.
 We will create and login to the user as follows: